hashintel/labs/apps/sim-core/packages/core/README.md

 ### Troubleshooting

-### MapBox and the Geospatial tab
+#### Geospatial functionality

-To make use of the Geospatial tab in the sim-core IDE, a MapBox API key is needed.
+To make use of geospatial and routing functionality in hCore, including the "geospatial" viewer, a Mapbox API key is needed, which can be obtained from [Mapbox.com](https://www.mapbox.com/).
 To provide the key, specify an environment variable of the form `MAPBOX_API_TOKEN=your-mapbox-api-token-here` when running node.
 Your operating system's standard ways to provide this variable should all work, however an easy way that works in all environments is as follows:
- 1. create a new file `.env` located here in `packages/core/`.
+ 1. Create a new file `.env` located here in `packages/core/`.
  2. Place your environment variable in this file as a new line in the form above.
- 3. Restart node.js (repeat `yarn serve:core`) and refresh your sim-core browser page.
+ 3. Restart Node.js (repeat `yarn serve:core`) and refresh your hCore browser page.

- The Geospatial tab should now be active for you.
-If there was an issue with the token, MapBox will throw an error indicating the problem.
+ The geospatial tab should now be active for you.
+If there was an issue with the token, Mapbox will throw an error indicating the problem.

- You can retrieve your MapBox token from https://account.mapbox.com/access-tokens/.
-They have a generous free tier.
+ Obtain and manage Mapbox tokens from your [Mapbox account page](https://account.mapbox.com/access-tokens/).
+Mapbox provides a generous free tier, but you alone will be responsible for any charges incurred while using functionality in hCore that relies upon third-party providers beyond this.

 #### Missing latest XCode Dev Tools?